How to Figure Out Your Style Preferences To Better Define Your Style

 Knowing my preference of waistlines helps me to appreciate but avoid purchasing the straight undefined waist slip dress (aspirational) and instead allows me to purchase the fit and flare style cotton dress above (attainable).
 Now I’m purchasing a piece I know will suit my style preferences/shape and I will wear it more and feel like ME.
 See how this helps define/clarify my style?

-If this is something that fascinates you as it does me, and you want to dig deeper into your personal preferences and learn more about your personal style, I have an online virtual style class called, Style 101, that guides you through this process with a few quick video lessons (5 mins or less each) and a style e-book that will leave you feeling like your personal style is more defined, so you can make more conscious, intentional choices when you shop and build up your closet.
+If this is something that fascinates you as it does me, and you want to dig deeper into your personal preferences and learn more about your personal style, I have an online virtual style class called, The Signature Style Method, that guides you through this process with a few quick video lessons (5 mins or less each) and a style e-book that will leave you feeling like your personal style is more defined, so you can make more conscious, intentional choices when you shop and build up your closet.